-Playground Expanding and improving playground equipment can provide more opportunities
+Playground Expanding and improving playground equipment can provide more opportunities for kids of all ages to get active and play.

 Colorful Multi-use Court / Games Area The existing concrete pad will be reimagined and updated to provide opportunities for multi-use court or yard games.